syncfusion-content/wpf-docs/wpf/TreeGrid/Rows.md

 ---
 layout: post
 title: Rows in WPF TreeGrid control | Syncfusion
-description: Learn here all about Rows support in Syncfusion WPF TreeGrid (SfTreeGrid) control and more.
+description: Learn here all about Rows support in Syncfusion WPF TreeGrid (SfTreeGrid) control, its elements and more.
 platform: wpf
 control: SfTreeGrid
 documentation: ug